chrishumboldt/Rocket-Button/README.md

 If no modifiers are provided then the colour will default to grey, the style to flat, the size to normal and the shape to rounded.

 ## SASS Implementation
-Instead of including the CSS file above, you can import theSASS file and create your own button styles.
+Instead of including the CSS file above, you can import the SASS file and create your own button styles.
 See an example below:

 ```scss
 @import "buttonplate/build/sass/import";